-- 13. To what extent does your medical school emphasize the importance of Indigenous knowledge and value systems as essential components of planetary health solutions?
+13. To what extent does your medical school emphasize the importance of Indigenous knowledge and value systems as essential components of planetary health solutions?

-Indigenous knowledge and value systems are integrated throughout the medical school's planetary health education

-Indigenous knowledge and value systems as essential components of planetary health solutions are included briefly in the core curriculum.

-Indigenous knowledge and value systems as essential components of planetary health solutions are included in elective coursework.
+- Indigenous knowledge and value systems are integrated throughout the medical school's planetary health education - 2 Indigenous knowledge and value systems as essential components of planetary health solutions are included briefly in the core curriculum. - Indigenous knowledge and value systems as essential components of planetary health solutions are included in elective coursework. - 0 This topic was not covered.

-Score explanation: This topic is not covered in the curriculum at present. - 14.
-Does your medical school curriculum address the outsized impact of anthropogenic environmental toxins on marginalized populations such as those with low SES, women, communities of color, children, homeless populations, Indigenous populations, and older adults?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
+Score explanation: Indiginous perspectives or knowledge are not incorporated into the curriculum.

+- 14. Does your medical school curriculum address the outsized impact of anthropogenic environmental toxins on marginalized populations such as those with low SES, women, communities of color, children, homeless populations, Indigenous populations, and older adults? - 3 This topic was explored in depth by the core curriculum.